Everyone in Northern Nevada may be all excited about unmanned aerial vehicles.

 The FAA is expected to issue long-awaited rules by the end of this year.

 Among the possibilities: Unmanned aerial craft could be flown only by licensed pilots, flights would be limited to daytime hours, drones couldn’t fly higher than 400 feet and they’d need to remain within sight of the pilot at the controls.

-Richard Jost, an attorney and director with Fennemore Craig Jones Vargas in Las Vegas, says no one disagrees with need for rules to protect the safety of traditional aircraft from interference by unmanned craft.
+Richard Jost, an attorney and director with Fennemore Craig Jones Vargas in Las Vegas, said no one disagrees with need for rules to protect the safety of traditional aircraft from interference by unmanned craft.

 The proposed rules might dampen the enthusiasm of commercial operators who are thinking about UAVs as cost-effective tools to handle tasks ranging from small-package delivery to firefighting in remote areas, some of the industry say.